open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

     Through the `MapModel` one can obtain the map's base layers, operational layers and so on.
     The `MapModel` also provides access to the raw OpenLayers `olMap` for advanced use cases.

     > NOTE: The `olMap` is manipulated by the `MapModel` to implement its functionality (for example, to add or remove layer instances).
-When using it directly, treat it carefully and as a shared resource.
+When using the `olMap` directly, treat it carefully and as a shared resource.

 -   The `Layer` interface and its various implementations.
     This interface is used to make common properties and methods available (such as `.title`, or `.setVisible`).